 - COVID-19 phishing scam spoofs NHS email

-- Epic Games files EU competition compliant against Apple
+- Epic Games files EU competition complaint against Apple

 Facebook hires first chief compliance officer